After Amazon music festival unveiled, musicians pledge boycott over company’s ICE contract

 Amazon may be shipping out fewer guitar strings this week.
-The cloud-computing ecommerce behemoth is under fire from a growing number of musicians vowing to refrain from any Amazon-linked events or partnerships.
+The cloud-computing e-commerce behemoth is under fire from a growing number of musicians vowing to refrain from any Amazon-linked events or partnerships.

 Last week, eyebrows raised when Amazon Web Services unveiled a pretty solid lineup for a Las Vegas music festival.
 The Intersect Music Festival (Dec.
 6-7) is an open-to-the-public ancillary event to an annual conference Amazon hosts.
-The two-day fest is set to include stars like Washington’s own Brandi Carlile, the Foo Fighters, Kacey Musgraves, Beck, and Anderson .Paak & the Free Nationals, plus hip indie acts Toro y Moi, Japanese Breakfast, Jpegmafia, and Sub Pop’s Weyes Blood.
+The two-day fest is set to include stars such as Washington’s own Brandi Carlile, the Foo Fighters, Kacey Musgraves, Beck, and Anderson .Paak & The Free Nationals, plus hip indie acts Toro y Moi, Japanese Breakfast, Jpegmafia, and Sub Pop’s Weyes Blood.

 In response, digital rights organization Fight for the Future launched a “No Music for ICE” petition on Wednesday, calling on artists to boycott Amazon-backed events and partnerships over its cloud services contracts with ICE and other federal agencies.
 “We the undersigned artists are outraged that Amazon continues to provide the technical backbone for ICE’s human rights abuses,” reads an open letter signed by more some 475 artists as of this writing.